jimengliu/AppDRESTAPI-SDK/README.md

 base java IO classes.
 The SDK solution relies on a core class RESTAccess or RESTAccess 2 to simplify access.

-The AppDynamics 4.2 controller has added additional functionality and metrics, the SDK version 2.5.1 is written to take advantage of this functionality.
+The AppDynamics 4.2 controller has added additional functionality and metrics, the SDK version 2.5.4 is written to take advantage of this functionality.
 The new features in the SDK are not compatible with 3.8 controllers or 4.1, so if you need the SDK for these version please use version 1.0.13 for 3.8 controllers.
 For controllers 4.1+ please use versions 2.2.X-2.4.8.

-If you wrote a solution with a version prior to 2.5.1 you might need to update the calls, in the initial version because the general metric query has been replaced by specific queries such as Agent, Hardware (HW), JVM and Overall Application Performance (OAP).
+If you wrote a solution with a version prior to 2.5.1 you might need to update the calls, version because the general metric query has been replaced by specific queries such as Agent, Hardware (HW), JVM and Overall Application Performance (OAP).
 Please read the JavaDoc for the class org.appdynamics.appdrestapi.RESTAccess.